-Phlebotomy program requires 93% attendance and 76% pass rate on tests.
-Students may only miss one class in order to be eligible to successfully complete the program.
+Phlebotomy program requires 93% attendance and 78% pass rate on tests.
+Students may only miss two days throughout the class in order to be eligible to successfully complete the course.

-See Veteran's Administration attendance and grade requirements on page 36.
+See Veteran's Administration attendance and grade requirements on page 39.